E-commerce Tips & Tricks

 If customers are required to create an account for online purchases, they should have strong passwords.

-This way, you are also protecting them from any fraudulent transactions using their identities or accounts.
-This will also avoid any fraudulent credit card transactions using their details.
+This way, you are also protecting them from fraudulent transactions using their identities or accounts.
+It will also prevent fraudulent credit card transactions using their details.

 That's why your customers must have strong passwords.
-You can also send an OTP pin or a login link if you can for extra protection.
+For extra ecommerce fraud protection, you can also send an OTP pin or a login link.

 Speaking of which, it's also critical to...